sarah1893/notes/docs/notes/python-basic.rst

 Loop with Else Clause
 ----------------------

+See document: `More Control Flow Tools <https://docs.python.org/3/tutorial/controlflow.html>`_

+For loop's else clause runs when no break occurs

 .. code-block:: python

-    # see document: More Control Flow Tools
-    # forloop’s else clause runs when no break occurs
     >>> for x in range(5):
     ...     print(x, end=' ')
     ... else: